viswa2/DevOps/aws-fundamentals/README.md

 ## Amazon CloudWatch ##

-Amazon CloudWatch is a web service that enables you to monitor and manage various metrics and configure alarm actions based on data from those metrics.
+`Amazon CloudWatch is a web service that enables you to monitor and manage various metrics and configure alarm actions based on data from those metrics`.
 CloudWatch uses metrics to represent the data points for your resources.
 AWS services send metrics to CloudWatch.
 CloudWatch then uses these metrics to create graphs automatically that show how performance has changed over time.

 ## CloudWatch alarms ##